-Ministerial Directions under Section 9.1 of the Environmental Planning and Assessment Consis stent N/A
+Ministerial Directions under Section 9.1 of the Environmental Planning and Assessment Consistent N/A

 Act 1979 YES NO

 1. Employment and Resources

 1.1 Business and Industrial Zones Х

 Objectives are:-

 Encourage employment growth in suitable locations

 Protect employment land in business and industrial

 zones and

 Support the viability of identified strategic centres.

 1.2 Rural Zones Х

 Objective : To protect the agricultural production value of

 rural land.

 1.3 Mining, Petroleum Production and Extractive Х

 Industries

 Objective : To ensure that the future extraction of

 significant materials is not compromised by inappropriate

 development.

 1.4 Oyster Aquaculture Х

-Objective: To protect oyster aquaculture from
+Objective : To protect oyster aquaculture from

 development that may result in adverse impact on water

 quality.

 1.5 Rural Lands Х

-Objective : To protect and facilitate economic development

-of rural lands.
+Objective : To protect and facilitate economic development of rural lands.

-2. Environment and Heritage

-2.1 Environment Protection Zones Χ

-Objective : To protect and conserve environmentally

-sensitive areas.

-2.2 Coastal Management Х

-Objective: To protect and manage coastal areas of NSW

-2.3 Heritage Conservation Х

-Objective : To conserve items, areas, objects and places

-of environmental heritage significance and indigenous

-heritage significance.

-2.4 Recreation Vehicle Areas Х Objective : To protect sensitive land from adverse impacts from recreation vehicles.
-2.5 Application fo E2 and E3 Zones and Environmental Х Overlays in Far North Coast LEPs Objective: To ensure that a balanced and consistnet approach is taken when applying environmental protection zones and overlays to lad on the NSW Far North Coast
+2. Environment and Heritage 2.1 Environment Protection Zones Х Objective : To protect and conserve environmentally sensitive areas.
+2.2 Coastal Management x Objective: To protect and manage coastal areas of NSW 2.3 Heritage Conservation x Objective: To conserve items, areas, objects and places of environmental heritage significance and indigenous heritage significance.
+2.4 Recreation Vehicle Areas x Objective : To protect sensitive land from adverse impacts from recreation vehicles.
+2.5 Application fo E2 and E3 Zones and Environmental x Overlays in Far North Coast LEPs Objective : To ensure that a balanced and consistnet approach is taken when applying environmental protection zones and overlays to lad on the NSW Far North Coast

-3. Housing, Infrastructure and Urban Development 3.1 Residential Zones Х Objectives are: To encourage a variety and choice of housing types to provide for existing and future housing needs To make efficient use of existing infrastructure and services and endure that new housing has appropriate access to infrastructure and services > To minimise the impact of residential development on the environment and resource lands.
-3.2 Caravan Parks and Manufactured Home Estates Χ Objective : To provide a variety of housing types.
-3.3 Home Occupations Х Objective : To encourage the carrying out of low impact small businesses in dwelling houses.
-3.4 Integrating Land Use and Transport X Objectives are: Improving access to housing, jobs and services by walking, cycling and public transport Increasing choice of available transport and reduce dependence on cars and Support of public transport services and reduce travel demand.
-Providing for the efficient movement of freight 3.5 Development Near Regulated Airports and Defence X Airfields Objective : To ensure safe and effective operation of Regulated Airports and Defence Airfields.
-3.6 Shooting Ranges X Objective : To reduce land use conflict, maintain appropriate levels of public safety and amenity.
-3.7 Reduction on Non-hosted Short Term Rental X Accommodation Period Objective : To mitigate significant impacts of short term rental accommodation where non-hosted short term rental accommodation period are reduced.
+Ministerial Directions under Section 9.1 of the Environmental Planning and Consis Consistent Consistent Assessment Act 1979 YES NO 3.
+Housing, Infrastructure and Urban Developm nent 3.1 Residential Zones Objectives are: To encourage a variety and choice of housing types to provide for existing and future housing needs To make efficient use of existing infrastructure and services and endure that new housing has appropriate access to infrastructure and services X See inconsistency explanation at the end of this table To minimise the impact of residential development on the environment and resource lands.
+3.2 Caravan Parks and Manufactured Home Estates Objective : To provide a variety of housing types. x 3.3 Home Occupations Objective: To encourage the carrying out of low impact small businesses in dwelling houses. x 3.4 Integrating Land Use and Transport Objectives are: Improving access to housing , jobs and services by walking, cycling and public transport Increasing choice of available transport and reduce dependence on cars and Support of public transport services and reduce travel demand.
+Providing for the efficient movement of freight x 3.5 Development Near Regulated Airports and Defence Airfields Objective: To ensure safe and effective operation of Regulated Airports and Defence Airfields. x 3.6 Shooting Ranges Objective : To reduce land use conflict, maintain appropriate levels of public safety and amenity.
+X 3.7 Reduction on Non-hosted Short Term Rental Accommodation Period Objective: To mitigate significant impacts of short term rental accommodation where non-hosted short term rental accommodation period are reduced. x

-4. Hazard and Risk

-4.1 Acid Sulfate Soils Х

-Objective: To avoid significant adverse impacts from

-use of land that contains acid sulfate soils.

-4.2 Mine Subsidence and Unstable Land Х

-Objective: To prevent damage to life, property and the

-environment on land identified as subject to mine

-subsidence.

-4.3 Flood Prone Land Х

-Objective: To ensure an LEP includes consideration of

-appropriate flood impacts.

-4.4 Planning for Bushfire Protection Х

-Objective: To encourage sound management of bush

-fire prone areas.
+Ministerial Directions under Section 9.1 of the Environmental Planning and Assessment Act Consistent N/A 1979 YES NO 4.
+Hazard and Risk 4.1 Acid Sulfate SoilsObjective: To avoid significant adverse impacts from X use of land that contains acid sulfate soils. × 4.2 Mine Subsidence and Unstable Land Objective : To prevent damage to life, property and the environment on land identified as subject to mine subsidence. x 4.3 Flood Prone Land х Objective : To ensure an LEP includes consideration of appropriate flood impacts.
+4.4 Planning for Bushfire Protection Objective : To encourage sound management of bush fire prone areas.
+X